 Tricky Wording of Questions

-Even if you are a math, vocabulary, or writing expert, the GRE test will be quite difficult to score great on.
+Even if you are a math, vocabulary, or writing expert, the GRE test will be quite hard to score great on.
 The ETS test makers know that the tested math concepts are basic and easy, that anyone who spends enough time practicing the vocabulary and writing sections can remember everything, so they had to find a way to make it more challenging.

 In essence, the GRE is not a difficult test.
 But the way the test makers take it to a difficult level is by playing with the wording of the questions.